The Scottish Opera returns to the Festival Theatre with its famous production of La Traviata by Sir David McVicar.

 Violetta is played by the captivating Russian-Dutch soprano Gulnara Shafigullina whose on-screen chemistry with Alfredo, Dutch tenor Peter Gijsbertsen, was extremely convincing.
 So often the downfall for operas is the acting of the performers, but in this instance their relationship was extremely believable.
 However the death scene was a little ridiculous with Shafigullina constantly reviving from death to sing a last line before dramatically falling aside again.
 The anguish expressed by Alfredo, Violetta’s maid and Alfredo’s father was undeveloped and required more work- it was difficult to sympathise with those left behind.
 The ensemble were especially strong helping to create the opulent background of Parisian court life and providing various entertainment throughout the lengthy songs.
 There was an enthusiasm throughout the opera that was greatly appreciated by the audience.

 As always, my main criticism after leaving the theatre is the appalling state of the subtitles.
 I have yet to understand why they aren’t provided throughout the songs.
 The likelihood of a non-Italian speaker remembering the translation for a line sung thirty seconds earlier, or even recognizing it, is zero to none and thus there is the occasions where the audience sits through long songs with a rough idea of what is being sung but no real connection to the words.
 It can become tedious and causes audience members to lose interest and stop engaging with the work.
-It surely would not be difficult to provide subtitle through all the work, it would not decrease any opera goers appreciation and instead could involve a younger audience member throughout the piece.
+It surely would not be difficult to provide subtitle through all the work, it would not decrease any opera goers appreciation and instead could is there a generic viagra involve a younger audience member throughout the piece.

 The first act became a little tired with Violetta being left on stage alone for an extended period of time and whether through a combination of the darkened stage, the repeating lyrics with no corresponding subtitles, or a slightly plain performance from Shafigullina, the final ten minutes of the first act fell flat.